Content on this page was generated by AI and has not been manually reviewed.

 Is WireGuard supported on EdgeRouter X?

 WireGuard support on EdgeRouter X depends on the EdgeOS version and any available packages.
 As of 2025, it’s worth checking whether WireGuard is available in your firmware and if it’s stable enough for production use.
+Secure access service edge gartner 2026

 How many clients can connect to the EdgeRouter X VPN at once?

 This depends on the protocol, encryption, and the router’s current load.
 In typical home setups, you can expect a handful of parallel connections with OpenVPN. more clients will push the CPU and memory, potentially reducing throughput per user.
-Cutting edge vs cutting-edge: VPN terminology, features, and how to choose a service in 2025

 Should I use a certificate-based or PSK-based IPsec remote access?